9 Reasons Your Dachshund is Peeing in the House

 Submissive urination is most likely to happen when a Dachshund is being scolded, a person approaches them, and when they are being greeted.

-Dogs who submissively urinate are usually shy, timid, anxious, or otherwise lack good Dachshund confidence.
+Dogs who exhibit submissive peeing are usually shy, timid, anxious, or otherwise lack good Dachshund confidence.

 It may also happen if a dog is unsure of the rules and how to behave or has history of being treated harshly (especially when they didn’t know they did anything wrong).